AashishKarn-2/Centralised-Loan-default-prediction/README.md

 Centralized Loan default prediction is done here.
 This is also going to be implemented in decentralized manner i,e.
 When data set is dispersed.

+## Algorithm

+The algorithm used here is RandomForestClassifier with ensemble of 1000 trees.
+The algorithm is implemented in python using sklearn library.
+The algorithm is implemented in the following steps:

+1. Importing the libraries
+2. Importing the dataset
+3. Splitting the dataset into the Training set and Test set
+4. Training the Random Forest Classification model on the Training set
+5. Predicting the Test set results
+6. Saving the model using python in built **pickle** library